Fundamental energy cost for quantum measurement: Introduction

-The ability to manipulate and measure individual quantum systems \cite{haroche-rouchon} enables ever more powerful devices that fully exploit the laws of the quantum world.
-This has facilitated the development of high-precision clocks \cite{wineland-clock} and quantum simulators \cite{blatt-q-simulator} as well as the observation of fundamental decoherence processes \cite{haroch-brune}.
-Quantum measurements are crucial to the operation of scalable quantum computers \cite{divincenzocriteria}---for their final readout but importantly also for continual protection against external noise via error correction \cite{preskill-ftqc,blatt-et-al}---and quantum computation wholly based on measurements has been proposed \cite{one-way-q-computer,MBQC-experiment}.
-The combination of quantum measurement with feedback is an essential primitive for all these applications, as it allows future actions to depend on past measurement outcomes.
-Thus, with quantum devices becoming increasingly complex, more measurements have to be performed and physical requirements such as the energy supply for implementing these elementary operations must be accounted for (Fig.\ \ref{fancy}).
-This is in parallel to the primitive of information erasure \cite{landauer}, whose energetic expense will become a limiting technological factor within a few decades \cite{challengesnanoelectronics,mpfrank} as the miniaturization of computers progresses \cite{mooreslaw}.
-The expense is needed for initializing a computer register and therefore accumulates when using a device repeatedly \cite{bennettreview82}, as is typical of measurement apparatuses.
+The ability to manipulate and measure individual quantum systems \cite{haroche-rouchon} enables ever more powerful devices fully exploiting the laws of quantum mechanics, such as high-precision clocks \cite{wineland-clock}, quantum sensors~\cite{Qmet}, quantum simulators \cite{blatt-q-simulator}, and above all, quantum computers~\cite{Qcomp}.
+Quantum measurements are crucial for quantum computers to be implemented in a scalable manner~\cite{divincenzocriteria}, for their final readout and more importantly also for continual protection against external noise via error correction \cite{preskill-ftqc}.
+Even quantum computation fully based on quantum measurements has been also proposed~\cite{one-way-q-computer,MBQC2,MBQC-experiment}.
+Thus, with quantum devices becoming increasingly complex, more measurements have to be performed and physical requirements such as the energy supply for these elementary operations must be accounted for (see Fig.\ \ref{fancy}).

+This is in parallel to the primitive of information erasure, whose energetic expense will become a limiting technological factor within a few decades \cite{challengesnanoelectronics,mpfrank} as the miniaturization of computers progresses \cite{mooreslaw}.
+The expense is needed for initializing a computer register and therefore accumulates when using a device repeatedly \cite{bennettreview82}, as is typical in measurement apparatuses.
 The physical ramifications of information erasure are summarized by Landauer's Principle \cite{landauer}, which demands $k_BT\ln2$ of energy to be dissipated into a heat bath of temperature $T$ for the erasure of each bit of information.

-So how much energy must be expended for measurements during quantum computing and error correction, or in central control protocols such as quantum Zeno stabilization \cite{zeno-original,zeno-lidar}?
-We derive the fundamental physical energy cost for projective measurements, which places significant energetic constraints on real-world implementations of quantum devices.
-In particular, much more energy than previously known must be expended to operate quantum devices robustly via active error correction schemes\cite{preskill-ftqc,nielsenLandauerQEC}.
-This will ultimately become a fundamental physical limitation to quantum computers, in a way similar to the Landauer limit for classical computers \cite{mpfrank}.
-More drastically, the energy cost of quantum Zeno control diverges in the limit of perfect stabilization.